aminzadenoori/distaster-response-project/README.md

 ## File Descriptions <a name="files"></a>

-In this project `ETL` and `Machine Learning` pipelines and multioutput classification method are used
+In this project `ETL` and `Machine Learning` pipelines and multioutput classification method are used and in the diagram below file desricption is shown.

- `data/messages.csv`: messages csv file

- `data/categories.csv`: categgories of the messages in the data

- `data/process_data.py`: ETL pipeline that extracts, transform, and load the data on a `Sqllite` data base

- `model/train_classifier.py`: load  the data and train a model for classification of messages
+├── app
+│   ├── run.py                           # Flask file that runs app
+│   └── templates
+│       ├── go.html                      # Classification result page of web app
+│       └── master.html                  # Main page of web app
+├── data
+│   ├── disaster_categories.csv          # Dataset including all the categories
+│   ├── disaster_messages.csv            # Dataset including all the messages
+│   └── process_data.py                  # Data cleaning
+├── models
+│   ├── train_classifier.py              # Train ML model
+│   └── classifier.pkl                   # pikkle file of model
+|
+|── requirements.txt                     # contains versions of all libraries used.
+|
+└── README.md